AlexiaNomena/Correspondence_Analysis_Free_Use/README.md

 If the dataset is already a contingency table, then the parameter `isCont` must be given as `True`.

-## Data type
+## Supported Data type (if not a contingency table)
-Numerical coding of texts in Égyptien de Tradition, each single data consisting of a ten digits number encoding for the grammatical structure of a sentence.
+Excel file.
+In our specific project, datafile contains numerical coding of texts in Égyptien de Tradition, each single data consisting of a ten digits number encoding for the grammatical structure of a sentence.

 Examples can be found [here](data_link).